AU-COBRA/ConCert/embedding/README.md

 the shallow embedding.

 * [examples/ExecFrameworkIntegration.v](../examples/crowdfunding/ExecFrameworkIntegration.v)
-is an "end-to-end" example of writing a contract in ``λsmart``, translating it to Gallina, and integrating it with the execution framework to prove safety properties about it.
+is an "end-to-end" example of writing a smart contract in ``λsmart``, translating it to Gallina, and integrating it with the execution framework and proving safety properties about it.